 - Steve D'Monster : In "May the Best Monster Win," Steve decides he wants to not only be the next President of the U.S. of A., but also to be the first Monster President in history, and begins campaigning, even bringing Easter Egg in as his running mate. note

 - In the Welcome to Night Vale episode "Old Oak Doors", the B-Plot is the resolution of the ongoing mayoral election between the Faceless Old Woman Who Secretly Lives in Your Home and Hiram McDaniels, who is literally a five headed dragon.

-- The Adventures of Jimmy Neutron: Boy Genius had Cindy and Jimmy face off against each other for class president.
-They both cheat, so the election is given to Bolby the weird new foreign exchange student.
+- The Adventures of Jimmy Neutron: Boy Genius had Jimmy, Sheen, and Libby face off against each other for class president.
+They all cheat, so the election is given to Bolbi the weird new foreign exchange student.

 - Alvin and the Chipmunks: In "May the Best Chipmunk Win," Alvin is running for school president, with absolutely no competition whatsoever; that is, until The Chipettes enroll at their school, and Brittany decides to run against Alvin in an attempt to gain popularity.
 Things really get sticky when they're tied in the polls and it turns out Jeanette has the deciding vote.

 - A prime time edition of 1969's The Archie Comedy Hour had a school election at Riverdale High with Reggie Mantle believing to be a shoo-in.
 The new girl, Sabrina the Teenage Witch, has difficulty making friends until she happens upon Big Moose, whose clumsiness nearly ruins the election.
 Sabrina helps Moose to win the election over Reggie.